3nvi/gatsby-intl/packages/gatsby-theme-intl/README.md

 The plugin accepts all **optional options** present in [gatsby-plugin-intl](https://github.com/3nvi/gatsby-intl/tree/master/packages/gatsby-plugin-intl).
 Additionally, it accepts the following:

-- `i18nextConfig`: Configuration optioons for the `i18next` instance that this theme uses under the hood.
+- `i18nextConfig`: Configuration options for the `i18next` instance that this theme uses under the hood.
 The available options can be found in the [official docs](https://www.i18next.com/overview/configuration-options).

   This package already adds a sane default configuration for i18next, which is automatically merged with